 How to create a marketing launch plan

 Now that you know the components of a marketing launch plan, you can start creating yours.
 The steps below will help you establish a solid plan.
-Of course, your details will be unique based on what you are launching, your company, and your customers.

 Determine what you want to achieve in your launch.
 Set specific launch metrics and connect those to your broader marketing and company goals.

 You can write a creative brief to set the direction for the launch.
 Include key information about your target audience, creative assets, and promotional channels.
 A product marketing manager or creative director will typically write this to help guide the work of the creative team or agency.

 Because your marketing launch relates to something new, you will likely have a pre-established launch date and your timeline will be fixed.
 You use the phases and milestones we defined in the marketing launch plan components above to highlight exactly what needs to happen and when.

 Identify all of the tasks and cross-functional dependencies to help everyone stay aligned leading up to the launch.

 Share the plan with your team members so they can complete their work, collaborate on activities, and provide status updates.

 Many teams find a Gantt chart useful for visualizing and showing dependencies between different launch activities and phases.
 Below is a free Gantt chart template you can use for planning your next marketing launch.